vsm/vsm-autocomplete/README.md

 + Terms, IDs, and styles:
   For being useful in biological domains
-  (as explained on the [VSM-pages](http://scicura.org/vsm/vsm.html)), `vsm-autocomplete` supports what `vsm-dictionary` supports too, a.o.:
+  (as explained on the [VSM-pages](http://scicura.org/vsm/vsm.html)), `vsm-autocomplete` supports what `vsm-dictionary` supports too, i.a.:
-  - there can be multiple terms (synonyms) per ID. &mdash;
+  - There can be multiple terms (synonyms) per ID. &mdash;
-    These would get shown as separate autocomplete-items (different terms, same ID).
+    These will get shown as separate selection-panel items (different terms, same ID).
-  - any term can have multiple IDs. &mdash;
+  - Any term can have multiple IDs. &mdash;
-    These would get shown as separate autocomplete-items (same term, different IDs).
-(Think e.g. of gene names).
+    These will get shown as separate selection-panel items (same term, different IDs).
+(Think e.g. of gene names: one term/string often represents multiple genes).
-  - there can be "fixed terms".
+  - There can be "fixed terms".
 These are 'preferred matches' that result in matching items that appear on top of the selection-panel (also for an empty search string).
-  - terms can include any special character (like '&beta;-carotene').
+  - Terms can include any special character (like '&beta;-carotene').
-  - terms can have some HTML-styling.
+  - Terms can have some HTML-styling.
 E.g. italic style for human gene names, or parts in superscript for charged ions
     (see [`string-style-html`](https://github.com/vsmjs/string-style-html)).